chipsalliance/Cores-VeeR-EL2/docs/source/error-protection.md

 ### I-Cache Error Counter/Threshold Register (micect)

-The micect register holds the I-cache error counter and its threshold.
+The `micect` register holds the I-cache error counter and its threshold.
-The *count* field of the micect register is incremented, if a parity/ECC error is detected on any of the cache line tags of the set or the instructions fetched from the I-cache.
+The *count* field of the `micect` register is incremented, if a parity/ECC error is detected on any of the cache line tags of the set or the instructions fetched from the I-cache.
-The *thresh* field of the micect register holds a pointer to a bit position of the *count* field.
+The *thresh* field of the `micect` register holds a pointer to a bit position of the *count* field.
 If the selected bit of the *count* field transitions from '0' to '1', the threshold is reached, and a correctable error local interrupt (see [](memory-map.md#correctable-error-local-interrupt)) is signaled.

 Hardware increments the *count* field on a detected error.
-Firmware can non-destructively read the current *count* and thresh values or write to both these fields (e.g., to change the threshold and reset the counter).
+Firmware can non-destructively read the current *count* and *thresh* values or write to both these fields (e.g., to change the threshold and reset the counter).

 :::{note}
 The counter may overflow if not serviced and reset by firmware.
 :::

 :::{note}
-The correctable error local interrupt is not latched (i.e., "sticky"), but it stays pending until the counter overflows (i.e., as long as the *count* value is equal to or greater than the threshold value (= 2*thresh*)).
+The correctable error local interrupt is not latched (i.e., "sticky"), but it stays pending until the counter overflows (i.e., as long as the *count* value is equal to or greater than the threshold value (= {math}`2^{thresh}`)).
 When firmware resets the counter, the correctable error local interrupt condition is cleared.
 :::

 :::{note}
-The micect register is instantiated, accessible, and has the same functional behavior even if the core is built without an I-cache.
+The `micect` register is instantiated, accessible, and has the same functional behavior even if the core is built without an I-cache.
 :::

 This register is mapped to the non-standard read/write CSR address space.